The Wide White Page: Writers Imagine Antarctica

-Bill Manhires many books include his Collected Poems (VUP and Carcanet, 2001), Doubtful Sounds: Essays and Interviews (VUP, 2000), and his memoir of growing up in the pubs of New Zealands South Island, Under the Influence (Four Winds Press, 2003).
-After a lifelong fascination with Antarctica, Bill visited the frozen continent as part of the inaugural Antarctica New Zealand Artists to Antarctica expedition in 1998camping in the Dry Valleys and alongside Shackletons hut at Cape Royds, and visiting the South Pole.
-Bill is the director of the International Institute of Modern Letters at Victoria University, Wellington, New Zealand.
-In 2004 he has been the Meridian Energy Katherine Mansfield Memorial Fellow in Menton, France.
+Bill Manhire's many books include his Collected Poems (VUP and Carcanet, 2001), Doubtful Sounds: Essays and Interviews (VUP, 2000), and his memoir of growing up in the pubs of New Zealand's South Island, Under the Influence (Four Winds Press, 2003).
+After a lifelong fascination with Antarctica, Bill visited the frozen continent as part of the inaugural Antarctica New Zealand Artists to Antarctica expedition in 1998, camping in the Dry Valleys and alongside Shackleton's hut at Cape Royds, and visiting the South Pole.
+Bill is the director of the International Institute of Modern Letters at Victoria University of Wellington.
+In 2004 he was the Meridian Energy Katherine Mansfield Memorial Fellow in Menton, France.

 'a marvellously unpredictable book' —Carroll du Chateau, NZ Herald

 'a tribute to the imaginative power of that frozen expanse' —Margie Thomson, Herald on Sunday